0JCRG0/JobsCrawler/README.md

 ```

 - To add a new website to the crawler, create a corresponding JSON object with the required parameters.
-- For testing, set `pipeline=TEST` to ensure the correct data is being scraped, and save the schema to the appropriate JSON file (e.g., `bs4_test.json`).
+- For common tests, see `tests` to ensure the correct data is being scraped, and save the schema to the appropriate JSON file (e.g., `bs4_test.json`).
 - Before running any tests, ensure that your environment variables are correctly set up.
 - For debugging, enable logging as there are numerous log statements placed at common breakpoints.
-- Typically, each batch of data is saved in a CSV file for manual inspection, aiding in data cleaning.

 -------